25 Cheap Garage Storage Projects You Can DIY

 You could easily attach this pallet to a fence, shed or to the exposed wall studs in your garage.
 No matter what you choose, you’ll want to make sure that your screws are long enough to go through both your pallet and the wall you are attaching it to.
 We drilled two screws into the pallet, one into each exposed wall stud.
 You won’t need a ton of screws or nails because the pallet isn’t all that heavy.
 Now you have a quick and (possibly) free way to store your lawn tools!

 Here’s how to store your lawn and folding chairs so they’re out of your way with some wooden garage shelves.
 Take two pieces of 1×4 lumber (any scrap lumber will do) and create some simple, cheap and useful brackets on the wall.
 Cut each board 7-3/4 in. long with a 30-degree angle on both ends.
 Fasten pairs of these brackets with three 2-in. screws to the side of the exposed wall studs, directly across from each other, and you’ve got a perfect place to hang your chairs.

 Lockable Storage Cabinet

 There are a lot of dangerous tools and products around the home that kids can get into, especially in your workshop and garage.
-This lockable cabinet gives you a safe place to store chemicals, paint, pest control products, sharp tools and other potentially dangerous objects.
+This lockable storage cabinet gives you a safe place to store chemicals, paint, pest control products, sharp tools and other potentially dangerous objects.
 The cabinet could be painted or stained and used in the house as an extra pantry, cleaning supplies closet or hobby center.
-See the full plans here.

 These simple DIY garage shelves can be built in less than a day for less than $300.
-Here’s how you can put this cheap storage idea together.
+A customized garage storage wall keeps all your supplies neatly organized in one place.

 Folding Mobile Workbench